Troubleshooting

 VRF verification failures after restart

-Cause: Epoch nonce in snapshot may be stale if saved with wrong epoch boundaries.
+Cause: Epoch nonce in snapshot may be stale if saved with wrong epoch boundaries, or the node is replaying blocks in non-strict mode.

 Getting Help